adobe-platform/porter/docs/detailed_design/container-config.md

 Multi-region container config
 -----------------------------

-Since SSE-KMS ties a bucket to a key per region, we need a way to define container-specific config per region.
+Since SSE-KMS ties a S3 bucket to a KMS key per region, we need a way to define container-specific config per region.

 Here is an example config that deploys to 2 regions, us-west-2 and us-east-1,